ajinkabeer/lyrics-machine/README.md

 # Lyrics Machine 🎼

-An absolute awesome machine to search for your favorite lyrics.
+An absolute awesome website to search for your favorite lyrics.

 ## Built with